ifeoluwak/api-type-gen/README.md

-# Api-Type-Gen
+# realtime-api-types

 The aim of this project is to take the pain away from trying to add types from your api responses.

-> **With this library, as you get responses from an api, it generates the type for you and saves it to your project**
+> **With this library, as you get responses from an api, it generates the type for you and saves it to your project, in real time.**
 >
 > **It also imports the new type and sets it as the return type of your api call.
 How awesome is that!**